 In that cohort, projects like Radix at early launch, NEAR Protocol's first year post-mainnet, Harmony before its bridge exploits, TGE FDVs of $20M–$100M followed by growth into the $500M–$2B range over 18–24 months is a recurring pattern.
 The key condition in every case is the same: real transaction volume from real users generating real gas demand before the vesting unlocks hit the market.

-The clearest near-term catalyst is the KIMA-to-AER conversion window (June 1–30 2026).
-42,000,000 AER enters new hands via a 5:1 swap through StablePro Wallet.
-Converted tokens carry a 12-month cliff and 36-month vesting schedule, so they do not immediately hit the market, but the activity drives ecosystem engagement and sets an implicit valuation reference.
+The clearest near-term catalyst is the KIMA-to-AERX conversion, now extended through August 1, 2026 on the StablePro transfer page.
+Up to 42,000,000 AERX can enter new hands via a 5:1 swap.
+Converted tokens carry a 12-month cliff and 36-month vesting schedule, so they do not immediately hit the market.

 Mainnet launch is the single most significant catalyst.
-Confirmed for August 2026 per the official AERKey product page.
+Official material described August 2026, while June AMA comments framed launch/listing timing as late August to early September.
 Moving from testnet to a live production network converts a roadmap into a network with real economic activity.
-Gas demand, DeFi deployments, and RWA integrations all require AER to operate, and that demand is structural rather than speculative.
+Gas demand, DeFi deployments, and RWA integrations all require AERX to operate, and that demand is structural rather than speculative.

 Aeredium also enters mainnet with something most comparable Layer 1 launches did not have: an inherited ecosystem.
 Kima Network's production TSS technology, its bank API integrations, Open Banking connections, and any partnerships or institutional contracts Kima had signed all transfer into the Aeredium infrastructure.
 Sui, Aptos, and Sei launched with clean-sheet ecosystems.
 Aeredium starts with Kima's live cross-chain settlement infrastructure already embedded in the execution layer, a non-trivial head start on the RWA and stablecoin use cases driving institutional blockchain interest in 2026.